rod1onov98/sodumper/README.md

 # sodumper
-simple so dumper script for frida without lose ELF Header
+simple .so library dumper script for frida without lose ELF header. tested on ARM64